Oyawhales/Azure-Terraform-Storage-Setup/readme.md

 ![apply](./img/apply.png)

 ### Note
-Ensure that the storage account names (oyas and oyasgen2) are globally unique.
+Ensure that your storage account names (oyas and oyasgen2) are globally unique.
 Modify the resource names and configurations as per your requirements.